-A bottle of wine will come with a best-by date but other than that, there are three ways you can tell if wine has spoiled: looking, smelling, and if you’re feeling brave, tasting.
+A bottle of wine will come with a best-by date, but other than that, there are three ways you can tell if a wine has spoiled: look, smell, and, if you’re feeling brave, taste.

 Also, look out for unwanted bubbles.
 If you spot any, this means the wine has undergone unplanned fermentation.

 For unopened bottles, check whether it is corked.
 Corked wine means heat damage has occurred, and it won’t smell or taste pleasant; in fact, it might not taste of much at all as corked wine dulls the flavor.

 To find out if your wine is corked, check for a visible leak in the cork, or see if it is pushing past the rim of the bottle.

 After looking for signs of off-wine, next, give it a smell.
 An opened bottle of wine that has gone bad smells of vinegar, or if it is stale, it may emit a nutty odor.
 If you’re testing out a bottle that has been left unopened for a while, watch out for a garlicky or cabbage-like smell.

 Lastly, trying a small amount of wine won’t make you ill, but it certainly won’t be a pleasurable experience.
 Anyhow, bad wine will most likely have a sour or vinegary flavor, and you should avoid drinking large amounts.
 If it has gone off, the best practice is to discard it immediately.

 What Are The Health Risks Of Drinking Bad Wine?